AWILCO DRILLING PLC (AWDR) – Notification of Trade of Primary Insider

 - Oops!Something went wrong.Please try again later.

-On 2 September 2021, funds managed by QVT Financial LP (“QVT”) purchased in the open market 1 share in Awilco Drilling Plc (“Awilco Drilling”) at a price of NOK 4 per share.
+On 8 September 2021, funds managed by QVT Financial LP (“QVT”) purchased in the open market 1,997 shares in Awilco Drilling Plc (“Awilco Drilling”) at a price of NOK 4 per share.

 For further information, please contact Meg Eisner at QVT Financial LP at +1 (212) 705-6229.